Director of Campaigns

 John Di Leonardo is an anthrozoologist and president of Long Island Orchestrating for Nature.
 He has successfully led campaigns to stop numerous circuses, exotic animal acts, deer culls, and goose culls on Long Island as well as led campaigns to stop animal circuses in New York City.

 John holds a Master of Science in Anthrozoology from Canisius and a Bachelor of Arts in Psychology, as well as a graduate certificate in Jain Studies from the International School of Jain Studies in India.
-He also took graduate courses at the former Humane Society University (HSU), scoring 4.0 in all final marks at both HSU and Canisius.
+He also took graduate courses at the former Humane Society University.

-For his day job, John works for People for the Ethical Treatment of Animals (PETA) as Assistant Manager of Animals in Entertainment Campaigns, coordinating a team against the use and abuse of animals in entertainment and training incoming employees about the maltreatment of animals in circuses, zoos, aquariums, and other entertainment industries for the largest animal advocacy organization in the world.
+For his day job, John manages People for the Ethical Treatment of Animals (PETA)'s Animals in Entertainment campaigns, coordinating a team against the use and abuse of animals in circuses, dolphinariums, roadside zoos, and dog-sledding operations for the largest animal advocacy organization in the world.
 During his tenure, he has had the pleasure of seeing Cole Bros.
-Circus fold its tents for the very last time, Ringling Bros. and Barnum & Bailey Circus announce it is shutting down, and SeaWorld announce the end of its sordid orca breeding program.
+Circus fold its tents for the very last time, Ringling Bros. and Barnum & Bailey Circus shut down after 146 years, and SeaWorld announce the end of its sordid orca breeding program.